Shurland David: Playing career

-David began his career in 1997 with Joe Public F.C., and later played in the TT Pro League with San Juan Jabloteh F.C.
+David began his career in 1997 with Joe Public, and later played in the TT Pro League with San Juan Jabloteh.
 In 2001, he played abroad in the Canadian Professional Soccer League with Ottawa Wizards.
 Throughout his tenure with Ottawa he achieved a CPSL Championship, and a CPSL League Cup.
 In 2003, he returned to Trinidad to play with Caledonia AIA, and concluded his career with Starworld Strikers, and East/West Coaching School.

 International career

-He made his debut for the national team on January 4, 1998 against the Barbados national team in a friendly match, and made 44 appearances for the national team.
+David made his debut for the national team on 4 January 1998 against the Barbados national team in a friendly match, and made 44 appearances for the national team.
 He played in the 1998 CONCACAF Gold Cup, 1998 Caribbean Cup, and 2000 CONCACAF Gold Cup.

 Managerial career

-In 2010, he was elevated from an assistant coach to interim head coach for North East Stars F.C. in order to replace Rod Underwood.
+In 2010, David was elevated from an assistant coach to interim head coach for North East Stars F.C. in order to replace Rod Underwood.
 In 2011, he was dismissed from his post after a series of poor results.
 In 2017, he managed in the National Super League with WASA F.C.